 Seven Traits of a Successful Recruiter

 Recruitment isn’t the easiest job in the world, especially when you have difficult clients and candidates to deal with on a daily basis.
-There are, however, a few attributes that might be able to help you along the way.
+There are, however, seven attributes that might be able to help you along the way.

 Many of the recruiters I have met ooze confidence.
 It comes into play when attending events and having to network with a range of people, most of which you probably haven’t met before.
 There can also be a lot of negativity attached to the job with candidates bailing out of jobs last minute and people hanging up on the phone so a successful recruiter must be able to keep/stay confident in their ability.

 Impressive communication skills are important for any job but recruiters must be able to adapt to different circumstances such as talking to clients and candidates, whether that’s over email, texting or on the phone.
 A successful recruiter must also be able to interact with a variety of people with different personalities, interests, cultures and backgrounds.